Cphayim/ombro/packages/cli-chat/README.md

 English | [简体中文](./README_zh.md)

-Ochat is a command line interface chat tool.
+OChat is a command line interface chat tool.
 With the help of OpenAI services, it can answer any question you have.

 ![guide](https://cdn.jsdelivr.net/gh/cphayim/oss@main/images/2024/03/20/010945Yxy2YJ.gif)